mebusy/notes/dev_notes/LinearAlgebra_MatricesandGaussianElimination.md

 <h2 id="ee835f91c2c818fd230e9563c6b23a11"></h2>
 ### Row Exchanges and Permutation Matrices

-We now have to face a problem that has so far been avoitled: The number we expect to use as a pivot ***might be zero***.
+We now have to face a problem that has so far been avoided: The number we expect to use as a pivot ***might be zero***.
 This could occur in the middle of a calculation.
 It will also happen at the very beginning if all = 0.
 A simple example is:

 ```
 |0 2||u| =  |b₁|